cpske/ISP/uml/class-diagram-exercise.md

     student: Student
     course: Course
     # field() is how to specify a default value & behavior
+    # field is an implementation detail, don't show it in UML
     grade: str = field(compare=False, default=' ')

     # Auto-generated constructor: